Get over 50% off our best selling courses with code THANKFUL24!

 Kids learn to eventually eat most of the foods served to them.
 Many kids take 20, 30, even 50 exposures of something before they willingly eat it, and sometimes they never warm up to a given food.
 That’s normal, OK, and expected.
 Your response to those behaviors is what matters.
 When we get frustrated that our children aren’t eating what we serve, we start to cater to their food preferences.
 The variety of food offered to them begins to dwindle, and suddenly they may only see 5-10 different foods in rotation.
 In response, they only learn how to eat from this short list of food.

-Offering lots of variety is one critical way to help your child eventually eat all safe foods.
+Offering lots of variety is one critical way to help your child eventually eat all types of food.
 The more you do this, the more they will expect different foods on the plate too.
 Perhaps they won’t eat it this time, but maybe next time it’s not so foreign.
 If we stop giving them a chance to learn about new foods, we inherently limit their palate.
 This leads to less nutritional balance, more frustrating mealtimes, and a sense that your child is missing out on a wide variety of foods available on this earth.

-How do we keep moving our kids in the right direction, toward eating lots of different foods (eventually)?
-Don’t stop offering variety.
-Keep portions small – think the size of a tablespoon or a few pieces of food – so as to not overwhelm your child.
-We oftentimes overestimate how much food is “adequate” for kids anyway.
-For example, one portion of veggies for a one-year-old is just one tablespoon.
+For some perspective, one portion of veggies for a one-year-old is just one tablespoon.
 ONE TABLESPOON.
 (Of course, they can have more than this, but isn’t it nice to know that they’re probably eating more than you think?)

 The school lunch dilemma.

 However, what happens when your child goes to daycare, preschool or elementary school?
+(By the way, we have an amazing school lunch resource for you if you need more lunch ideas!)

 There are so many factors at play at lunchtime when kids eat with peers that affect how much (or how little) they eat: